littleGauze/catch-the-ball/README.md

 [Play online](https://littlegauze.github.io/catch-the-ball/build/web-mobile/)

 ### How to Play
- Click to boost the ball, keep the ball always hit the block.
+ Click to boost the ball, and keep the ball always hit the block.